Ron Cameron (sportscaster): Television

 In 1977, Cameron began hosting the Sportstalk television show on WXON, and also sold commercials for the show.

 In April 1984, he started the Sports View Today show on cable television, and expanded it to regular broadcast television on WGPR in August 1984.
 This show usually featured Cameron and a co-host interviewing a famous sports figure.
-For many years, Cameron's Sports View Today co-host was Detroit sports media personality Bob Page, and the show became well-known for the good-natured insults between the two men.
+For many years, Cameron's Sports View Today co-host was Detroit sports media personality Bob Page, and the show became well known for the good-natured insults between the two men.
 In 1984, when Cameron and Page were working together, Sports View Today won a cable television ACE (Awards for Cable Excellence) award.
 Page moved to a job in New York in 1989, and was succeeded by WJZZ-FM sportscaster Mark Unger in 1989, former Detroit Tigers pitcher Denny McLain in 1989, and Michigan State sports broadcaster Russ Small in 1991.
 Sports View Today ended in 1992 when Cameron moved to Bradenton, FL to buy a radio station.

 In 1996 and 1997, Cameron hosted a television show on WXON with Detroit News reporter Jim Spadafore.
 In 2012, Cameron re-united with Denny McLain on television on Speaking Sports on WADL.

 Magazine

 In August 1986, Cameron started a tabloid-style sports magazine titled Sports Fans Journal, which included short columns by different well-known sports figures.
 Cameron would often publicize this publication on his radio and television shows by saying, "Sports Fans Journal—still going strong!"
 The magazine lasted until 1990.
+Former AP Michigan sports editor Larry Paladino was the editor of Sports Fans Journal.

 Restaurants

-Since 1981, Cameron has tried different kinds of cuisine in restaurants that he usually owns for only a short period of time.
+From 1981, Cameron tried different kinds of cuisine in restaurants that he usually owned for only a short period of time.
 In 1993, Detroit Free Press TV/radio reporter Steve Crowe wrote that Cameron "changed eatery locations more often than some change socks."
 Cameron has often hosted his radio show in these restaurants.

 His restaurants in the metropolitan Detroit area have included an Italian restaurant in Birmingham; sports bars on both the east and west sides of Detroit; a submarine sandwich shop in downtown Detroit; a Coney Island hot dog restaurant in Dearborn Heights; a broasted chicken restaurant in Romulus; an old-fashioned grill and pizza in Southfield ("All Star Grill and Pizza"); a pizza establishment in Livonia; and a general restaurant ("Home Run Eatery") in West Bloomfield.